makersacademy/takeaway-challenge/README.md

 So that I can check if I want to order something
 I would like to see a list of dishes with prices
 ```
-From the users perspectiv in IRB:
+From the users perspective in IRB:

 ```
 order = Order.new